nesi/slurm-bash-workflows/_episodes/02-slurm-job-arrays.md

 #SBATCH --time    00:15:00
 #SBATCH --mem     2G
 #SBATCH --array   1-10
-#SBATCH --output  part%a.out
 ```
 {: .language-bash}

 Will cause the above job to run 10 times.
 The resources specified are for each job individualy. e.g. Each job will get 2G of memory and 15 minutes walltime.
-The token `%a` can be used in Slurm parameters and is subtituted for the taskID. e.g. Outputs will be `part1.out`,`part2.out`...

 The array parameter accepts multiple formats.